-Check-in: Thursday, July 14 6:00 - 9:00 PM Weigh-In: Friday, July 15 8:00 - 9:00 AM Judging: Friday, July 15 4:00 PM
+Check-in: Thursday, July 20, 6:00 to 8:00 PM Weigh-in of Market Sheep: Thursday, July 20, 6:00 to 8:00 PM Judging: Friday, July 21, 6:00 PM

-Co-Superintendents: Byron Harvey, Kathy Wooderson Assistant Superintendents: Trevor Johnson, Madison Wooderson
+Superintendent: Kathy Wooderson Assistant Superintendents: Madison Wooderson, Trevor Johnson

-- 1. Read General Rules.
-Livestock Rules, Health Requirements, and Eligibility Requirements. - 2.
+- 1. Read GENERAL RULES, ANIMAL ELIGIBILITY AND LIVESTOCK/PROJECT AUCTION. - 2.
 Ewes, to be eligible to compete in the lamb classes, must have their lamb teeth. - 3.
 Each exhibitor will be limited to a total of two breeding animals and two market animals. - 4.
-Blocking stands may not be set-up in the alley-ways. - 5.
-Superintendents reserve the right to call for an inspection of an animal or animals by the Fair Veterinarian. - 6.
-All sheep will be required to be identified with an official USDA Scrapie Premise I.D. tag.
+Blocking stands may not be set-up in the alleyways. - 5.
+Superintendents reserve the right to call for an inspection of an animal or animals by the Fair Veterinarian. - All sheep, this includes wethers, will be required to be identified with an official USDA Scrapie Premise I.D. tag.
 This includes wethers.
-Lambs, under 8 weeks of age, accompanying their dams, are exempt from tagging requirements. - 7.
-All lambs will be weighed at the fair without blankets.
+Lambs, under 8 weeks of age, accompanying their dams, are exempt from tagging requirements. - All lambs will be weighed at the fair without blankets.
 The animals in each class may be divided by weight so as to make two or more uniform classes. - 8.
 Animals requiring 4-H tags will be tagged according to current county tagging guidelines. - 9.
 Showmanship will be available for those exhibiting sheep at the Fair.
-Pre-Entry is required
+Pre-Entry is required.